darikoneil/SweetPeeViewer/README.md

 * full parameter decon functionality
 * tidy up / beautify the design (eventually---when I need to procrastinate)
 * refactor the super ugly repeated code blocks / spaghetti

-# Known Bug List
-* Updates on some functions are pushed in bulk to logging console when the function is finished